cmu-sei/crucible/docs/blueprint/index.md

 ![Blueprint Push to CITE OE](../assets/img/pushCITE.png)

-To push to CITE, follow these steps:
+To push MSEL information to CITE, follow these steps:

 1. Navigate to the **Info** tab.
 2. Select an option from the **Select Scoring Model** dropdown.